glouppe/info8006-introduction-to-ai/lecture8.md

 # Feature vectors

 - Assume the input samples $\mathbf{x}\_i \in \mathbb{R}^p$ are described as real-valued vectors of $p$ *attribute* or *feature* values.
-- If the data is not originally expressed a real-valued vectors, then it needs to be prepared and transformed to this format.
+- If the data is not originally expressed as real-valued vectors, then it needs to be prepared and transformed to this format.

 .center.width-60[![](figures/lec8/features.png)]